bernardobreder/pancake-lab/README.md

 The second proposal is to use the `ReadWriteLock` interface to protect critical regions of write and read operations.
 Its advantage is to privilege concurrent read operations while making write operations exclusive.
 For services with many reads and few writes, this solution is appropriate.
 Outside of this context, performance can be compromised, as this structure is heavier than `synchronized`.

 The third proposal is to use a `mutex` to protect the state of `completedOrders` and `preparedOrders`, and the `ConcurrentHashMap` for the `entities` field.
-This approach ensures `thread-safety` with superior performance to the other proposals.
+This approach ensures `thread-safe` with superior performance to the other proposals.
 The negative point is the non-atomicity of operations.
 Still, the service remains `thread-safe` by being protected against concurrent access, maintaining coherence in internal fields.

 Therefore, the best proposal will depend on the service usage context.
 For this didactic example, the ideal solution would be to combine the first and third proposals.